Barzillai Lew

-Barzillai Lew (November 5, 1743 — January 18, 1822) was an African-American soldier who served with distinction during the American Revolutionary War.
+Barzillai Lew (November 5, 1743 – January 18, 1822) was an American soldier who fought in the French and Indian War.
+He later served with distinction during the American Revolutionary War.

 Family History

 Barzillai Lew's story began with Primus Lew of Groton, Massachusetts (a former servant / slave of Captain Jonathan Boynton), and Maragret Lew (a former servant of Samuel Scripture).
 As free blacks, Primus and Margaret Lew married December 28, 1742 and they had two sons and two daughters.
 Primus served as a musician in the French and Indian War in 1747.
 October 18, 1752, Primus married again to Rose Canterbury and bought a farm on the west side of the Nashua River in the Pepperell section of Groton, Massachusetts and they had two children.

 Primus and Maragret Lew's oldest son Barzillai (pronounced BAR-zeal-ya) often called "Zeal" or "Zelah," was born a free black in Groton, Massachusetts November 5, 1743.
-Following in his father’s footsteps, Barzillai Lew was a fifer in Captain Thomas Farrington’s Company from Groton, which marched northward for “the total reduction of Canada."
+Following in his father's footsteps, Barzillai Lew was a fifer in Captain Thomas Farrington's Company from Groton, which marched northward for "the total reduction of Canada".
 From March 10, 1760 to December 1, 1760, he served with the English forces against the French and Indians during the French and Indian War, and was probably present in the capture of Montreal by the British.
 Lew was known as "big and strong with an extraordinary talent as a musician."

 In the mid-1760s, Lew sold his family farm in the Pepperell section of Groton and moved to Chelmsford, Massachusetts, where he worked as a cooper making barrels.
 About 1766, he bought the freedom of Dinah Bowman (1744–1837) for four hundred dollars (2025 value about $17,000) and married her.
-"Barzillai Lew purchased his wife Dinah of Major Abraham Blood....Barzillai was a cooper by trade and quite dark-colored; Dinah was a mulatto and almost white - bleached out, as some of the slaves were in the South."
+"Barzillai Lew purchased his wife Dinah of Major Abraham Blood. ...
+Barzillai was a cooper by trade and quite dark-colored; Dinah was a mulatto and almost white—bleached out, as some of the slaves were in the South."